Asabeneh/10-days-of-git-and-github/readme.md

 ## GitHub markdown

-Markdown file can be used to write a documentation or anything.
+Markdown files can be used to write documentation or anything.
 The markdown file extension is .md

-Markdown is an HTML like markup language that allows to write text and render it on browser.
+Markdown is an HTML-like markup language that allows to write text and render it on a browser.
 If you are familiar with HTML, you pick the syntax of markdown in a matter of minutes.
 Follow this [link](https://guides.github.com/features/mastering-markdown/)to learn about markdown

 # Day 4